← Back to Blog

 These AI tools highlight key witness contradictions, map out timelines of events, and isolate glaring evidentiary gaps—arming the defense lawyer with actionable insights right before a cross-examination.

-4. Unlocking Handwritten Records with Legal OCR
+4. Access Handwritten Records with Legal OCR

 The police stations and lower courts in India still heavily rely on handwritten documents.
 Deciphering scribbled medico-legal reports or station diary entries used to be an arduous task.